GAsNA/la-taverniere/README.md

 - [ ]  Description message command in readme
 - [ ]  Verification message command when no title and no embed...
 - [ ]  Verification all log error
+- [ ]  Log message for message command: supp "in channel"

 ## Actions